-The place is Basildon and Bill Thompson’s vision in packaging gave him insight to set up a corrugated box manufacturing plant.
+Bill Thompson’s vision in packaging led him to set up a corrugated packaging box manufacturing plant in Basildon.

-It later moved in 1971 to Pulham St. Mary, Norfolk.
+It later moved to Pulham St. Mary, Norfolk in 1971.

 Bill went on to set up Norwich Corrugated Board in Fishergate.
-This has become one of Great Britain’s largest sheet board manufacturers.
+This has become one of the UK’s largest sheet board manufacturers.

 History in the making